aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 gh config get -h github.com git_protocol
 ```

-As configured above the `gh config get` commands should return `ssh`.
-You can run them anytime to change or check the git protocol setting.
+As configured above, the `gh config get` commands should respond with `ssh`.
+You can run the commands anytime to change or check the git protocol setting.

 Now we are ready to use the `gh` client.
 But before using it we need to first authenticate with Github: